Welcome to the most detailed guide to the modern mtb headset available online—or offline.

 Line up the stem with the front wheel.

 There is a tool you can use to get the alignment exactly right.
-But it’s not hard to align the stem with the front wheel to within a millimeter or two.
+But aligning the stem with the front wheel to within a millimeter or two is not difficult; just takes a good eye.

 Take a line of sight, then lightly tap or push the handlebars to the left or right.